 The Common Gateway Interface (CGI) is a mechanism for creating scripts on the server, which can then be used to create dynamic web applications.
 CGI is a module that is added to the web server.
 It has been around for quite a bit longer than even ASP, and right now a large proportion of dynamically created web pages are created using CGI and a scripting language.
 However, it's incorrect to assume that CGI does the same job as ASP.NET or ASP.
-Rather, CGI allows the user to invoke another program (such as a Perl script) on the web server to create the dynamic web page, and the role of CGI is to pass the user supplied data to the this program for processing.
+Rather, CGI allows the user to invoke another program (such as a Perl script) on the web server in order to create the dynamic web page, and the role of CGI is to pass data - which might be supplied by the user - to the this program for processing.
 However, it does provide the same end result - a dynamic web application.